MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 ## Prerequisite - Add Firebase to your app

 Before using Mobile Center Push service, you need to add Firebase to your application.
-You can either choose a manual integration or Firebase assistant.
+You can either choose a manual integration or Firebase Assistant.

 ### 1. Manual integration